Installation Guide

 Which Pet-Tek Models Suit Double Glazing?

 All Pet-Tek Catwalk® glass fitting cat door models are compatible with double glazed units.
-Our range accommodates glass panels from 3mm up to 32mm thick — covering the vast majority of standard double glazed units used in residential homes across New Zealand, Australia, the UK and beyond.
+The Catwalk® cat door range accommodates glass panels from 3mm up to 28mm thick: covering the vast majority of standard double glazed units used in residential homes across New Zealand, Australia, the UK and beyond.
+If you also need to stop neighbourhood cats entering, the multi-magnetic glass fitting model (G-MCDW) provides battery-free selective entry for glass panels up to 26mm thick.

 Glass Type Typical Thickness Pet-Tek Compatible